 The JV was formed in 2016, obtained the necessary market clearances, and began trading on 1 June of that year.
-During this time Water Plus traded on behalf of ST and UU collecting revenues and serving customers under an agency agreement on their behalf; the wholesale element of revenues collected being paid back up to the JV parents who retained responsibility for wholesale activity.
-During this time, Water Plus still operated under the regulated market monopoly for Water and Sewerage services.
-Therefore, it must prepare and submit to the market regulator, OFWAT, an Annual Performance Review, (APR) each year.
-An APR is due for each appointed licence.
-Both ST and UU each hold such a licence.
-To allow the performance of ST and UU to be assessed accurately and consistently with that of other operators in the market Water Plus must prepare APR figures for its appointed NHH retail activity.
+During the time between commencement of trading and the market opening on 1 April 2017 Water Plus obtained full economic rights to the NHH customers of ST and UU and acted on their behalf to bill and collect revenues from these customers and pay wholesale charges back to the relevant wholesaler.
+Water Plus operated under the regulated market for monopoly Water and Sewerage services and so submitted to the market regulator the relevant Annual Performance Report (APR) tables for NHH retail activity.
+Water Plus published one report for each licence - ST and UU.
+On 1 April 2017 UU exited the NHH retail market, at which point their NHH customers transferred to Water Plus and were served by them on their own Water and Sewerage Supply Licence (WSSL).
+However, Water Plus still operated under the ST license of appointment for ST NHH customers as ST had yet to formally exit the NHH retail market.
+To allow the performance of the ST license of appointment to be assessed accurately and consistently with that of other operators in the market, Water Plus prepared APR figures for its appointed NHH retail activity for the year to 31 March 2018.

-The document outlines the methodology applied to complete the regulatory accounting tables of the APR for activity carried out as an agent on behalf of Severn Trent Water's appointee licence.
+This document outlines the methodology applied to complete the regulatory accounting tables of the APR for activity carried out on behalf of Severn Trent Water's appointee licence.
 This activity was carried out by the entity Water Plus Select Limited.